PHANTOM-Platform/PHANTOM-FPGA-Linux/README.md

 An FSBL (first stage bootloader) is required to start the boot process.
 The `images` folder contains a prebuilt FSBL for the ZC706.
 For other boards you should use Xilinx SDK to create and compile an FSBL.
 Using SDK, create a New Application Project using the 'Zynq FSBL' template.
 [Consult the Xilinx documentation](http://www.wiki.xilinx.com/Build+FSBL) for how to do this.
 Use SDK to compile the FSBL project to an ELF file.

 ### Create a boot image

-We now need to combine the FSBL, u-boot, and the kernel, all into a single image.
+We now need to combine the FSBL, uBoot, and the kernel, all into a single image.
 Again this is done using Xilinx SDK.

-In the SDK menus, select Xilinx Tools -> Create Boot Image.
+In the SDK menus, select `Xilinx Tools -> Create Boot Image`.

-Select Create new BIF file, and set the output paths to where you want the image to be built.
+Select `Create new BIF file`, and set the output paths to where you want the image to be built.
 Now in the boot image partitions click add, select `images/fsbl.elf` and ensure Partition type is set to `bootloader`.
 Click OK.

-Then add `images/u-boot.elf`, `images/uImage`, and `images/devicetree.dtb` as a `datafile` partitions.
-Click create image.
+Then add `images/u-boot.elf`, `images/uImage`, and `images/devicetree.dtb` as `datafile` partitions.
+Click `create image`.
 This will create `BOOT.bin` which you should place in the `images` directory.

 ## Creating an FPGA hardware design